hammerlab/yarn-logs-helpers/README.md

     lrwxrwxrwx 1 <user> <group> 41 Nov 20 04:42 container_1416279928169_0018_01_000275 -> ../container_1416279928169_0018_01_000275
     lrwxrwxrwx 1 <user> <group> 41 Nov 20 04:42 container_1416279928169_0018_01_000354 -> ../container_1416279928169_0018_01_000354
     lrwxrwxrwx 1 <user> <group> 41 Nov 20 04:42 container_1416279928169_0018_01_000424 -> ../container_1416279928169_0018_01_000424
+    ...
     ```
+    * This functionality lives in [`rename-and-link-container-logs`](https://github.com/hammerlab/yarn-logs-helpers/blob/master/rename-and-link-container-logs).
-    In this example, the per-node directories have a common suffix `.rest.of.domain.name_port` removed (node hostnames are parsed from log files themselves; see earlier example of the full hostname of `my-node-11-10`), for brevity/clarity; this is enabled by setting the `$YARN_HELPERS_DROP_HOST_SUFFIX_FROM` environment variable.
-I do this in my `.bashrc` so that it is always set by default:
+    * In this example, the per-node directories have a common suffix `.rest.of.domain.name_<port>` removed for brevity; this is enabled by setting the `$YARN_HELPERS_DROP_HOST_SUFFIX_FROM` environment variable.
+See the [Installing](#installing) section for more details.

-        # leaves the <port> unspecified, but everything from this to the right is dropped.
-        export YARN_HELPERS_DROP_HOST_SUFFIX_FROM=".rest.of.domain.name_"

-    This functionality lives in [`rename-and-link-container-logs`](https://github.com/hammerlab/yarn-logs-helpers/blob/master/rename-and-link-container-logs).

-* Finally, we are typically parsing logs from Spark jobs running on YARN, and it is useful to specifically identify the logs corresponding to Spark "driver"(s); if the `$YARN_HELPERS_DRIVER_GREP_NEEDLE` environment variable is set, then `yarn-container-logs` will `grep` over all container log-files for its value, and upon finding matches, will create a `drivers` directory with symlinks to those log-files, by name and by index in which they were found:
+* Finally, a common use case is parsing logs from Spark jobs running on YARN, and it is useful to specifically identify the logs corresponding to Spark "driver"(s); if the `$YARN_HELPERS_DRIVER_GREP_NEEDLE` environment variable is set, then `yarn-container-logs` will `grep` over all container log-files for its value, and upon finding matches, will create a `drivers` directory with symlinks to those log-files, by name and by index in which they were found:
         $ ls -l drivers
         lrwxrwxrwx 1 <user> <group> 41 Nov 20 04:42 0 -> ../container_1416279928169_0018_01_000015
         lrwxrwxrwx 1 <user> <group> 41 Nov 20 04:42 container_1416279928169_0018_01_000015 -> ../container_1416279928169_0018_01_000015

-    If exactly one was found, an additional `driver` symlink will point to it:
+    * If exactly one was found, an additional `driver` symlink will point to it:
             $ ls -l driver
             lrwxrwxrwx 1 <user> <group> 9 Nov 20 04:42 driver -> drivers/0

-    I also enable this via my `.bashrc`, with a line like "Job starting!" that I expect to only find in the stdout of driver workers.

-        export YARN_HELPERS_DRIVER_GREP_NEEDLE="Job starting!"

-    This functionality lives in [`link-driver-logs`](https://github.com/hammerlab/yarn-logs-helpers/blob/master/link-driver-logs).
+    * This functionality lives in [`link-driver-logs`](https://github.com/hammerlab/yarn-logs-helpers/blob/master/link-driver-logs).
+    * See the [Installing](#installing) section for more details.

 #### Other Miscellaneous Scripts
 This repo contains several other scripts that basically wrap YARN commands in calls to [`yarn-appid`](https://github.com/hammerlab/yarn-logs-helpers/blob/master/yarn-appid), allowing last-4-lookup of application IDs: